MichaelCurrin/py-project-template/docs/installation.md

 _TODO: Include any instructions or commands to install a package or application, other than Python.
 Example below using external reference and explicit instructions._

-Install Python on your machine - see this gist on [How to install Python 3](https://gist.github.com/MichaelCurrin/57caae30bd7b0991098e9804a9494c23).
+Install Python on your machine - see this Gist on [How to install Python 3](https://gist.github.com/MichaelCurrin/57caae30bd7b0991098e9804a9494c23).

 ### Ubuntu/Debian